-Some members of the LDS Church have made fantastic claims about archaeologists using the Book of Mormon.
-For example, one letter circulated among LDS members in Ohio in 1959 claimed that the Book of Mormon was used by "the government to unravel the problem of the aborigines. . . . it was 1920 before the Smithsonian Institute officially recognized the Book of Mormon as a record of any value. . . . it is true that the Book of Mormon has been the guide to almost all of the major discoveries. . . .
-This record is . . . recognized by all advanced students in the field"(Mormonism—Shadow or Reality?
-Tanners, p.
-97).
+Some members of the Mormon Church have made fantastic claims about archaeologists using the Book of Mormon.
+For example, one letter written by a prominent Mormon, dated May 3, 1936, maintained that the Book of Mormon was used by "the government to unravel the problem of the aborigines. it was 1920 before the Smithsonian Institute officially recognized the Book of Mormon as a record of any value. it is true that the Book of Mormon has been the guide to almost all of the major discoveries....
+This record is...recognized by all advanced students in the field."

 Thomas Stuart Ferguson was one of the most noted defenders of Book of Mormon archaeology.
-Mr. Ferguson, co-founder of the New World Archaeological Foundation, hoped to prove the Book of Mormon through archaeological research.
-The LDS Church granted hundreds of thousands of dollars to this organization, but in the end, Thomas Stuart Ferguson admitted that although the Foundation made some important contributions to New World archaeology, all his work with regard to the Book of Mormon was in vain.
+Mr. Ferguson planned the New World Archaeological Foundation which he hoped would prove The Book of Mormon through archaeological research.
+The Mormon Church granted hundreds of thousands of dollars to this organization, but in the end, Thomas Stuart Ferguson admitted that although the Foundation made some important contributions to New World archaeology, all his work with regard to the Book of Mormon was in vain.
 He admitted, in fact, that he had wasted twenty-five years of his life trying to prove the Book of Mormon.
 In 1975 Ferguson prepared a 29-page paper in which he wrote: "I'm afraid that up to this point, I must agree with Dee Green, who has told us that to date there is no Book-of-Mormon geography."
-In a letter to Mr. and Mrs. H.W.
+In a letter to Mr. & Mrs. H.W.
 Lawrence, dated Feb.
-20, 1976, Thomas Stuart Ferguson plainly stated: ". . .you can't set Book of Mormon geography down anywhere—because it is fictional and will never meet the requirements of the dirt-archeology."
+20, 1976, Thomas Stuart Ferguson plainly stated: " you cant set Book of Mormon geography down anywhere - because it is fictional and will never meet the requirements of the dirt-archeology."